plaisier-lab/U5_hNSC_Neural_G0/index.md

 - **results/table1_\*.csv** - a confusion matrix of counts for each study.
 The asterisk will be replaced with the name of the study:  GSE70630, GSE89567, GSE854465_all, GSE131928_10X, GSE131928_Smartseq2, Bhaduri, GSE139448, GSE102130.

 ### ccAF classifier
-The ccAF classifier is currently available for download and isntall as either:
+The ccAF classifier is currently available for download, installation, and execution as either:
 1. [PyPi Python package](https://pypi.org/project/ccAF/1.0.1/):
     - Install using:
     ```console